Back To Search Results

 Hepatocytes

-In general, MDB formation is known to present in liver diseases.
-Pertinent liver diseases include hepatitis B and C, alcoholic liver disease, metabolic function-associated steatotic liver disease (MASLD)—formerly known as nonalcoholic fatty liver disease (NAFLD),[1] hepatocellular carcinoma (HCC), focal nodular hyperplasia, Wilson disease, and copper toxicosis.[4]
-Pertinent gallbladder diseases include primary biliary cholangitis (PBC), chronic cholestasis, and cholangiocarcinoma.
-However, MDBs may also present following glucocorticoid therapy, intestinal bypass surgery for obesity, Weber-Christian disease, von Gierke disease, radiation pneumonitis, asbestosis, amiodarone, beta lipoproteinemia, porphyria cutanea tarda, antitrypsin deficiency, Indian childhood cirrhosis, perhexiline maleate hepatitis, cirrhosis, 2′3′-dideoxyinosine diethylaminoetheoxyhex-estriol–induced hepatitis, hepatic adenoma, sclerosing hyaline necrosis in Bloom syndrome, and congenital fibrosis.[5]
+Additional associations include glucocorticoid therapy, intestinal bypass surgery for obesity, Weber-Christian disease, von Gierke disease, radiation pneumonitis, asbestosis, amiodarone toxicity, β-lipoproteinemia, porphyria cutanea tarda, α1-antitrypsin deficiency, Indian childhood cirrhosis, perhexiline maleate–induced hepatitis, cirrhosis, 2′3′-dideoxyinosine diethylaminoetheoxyhex-estriol–induced hepatitis, hepatic adenoma, sclerosing hyaline necrosis in Bloom syndrome, and congenital hepatic fibrosis.[5]

-Non-Hepatic Cells
+Nonhepatic Cells

 Anatomical Pathology